 - Store it in the refrigerator for up to a week.

-A jar of homemade applesauce lasts us a few days because the girls are so excited to eat it.
+A jar of homemade applesauce lasts us a few days because the kids are so excited to eat it.

 - You can peel the apples but it’s not required.
 Once the apples are blended up the kiddos will not know if they had peels or not.